 Hundertwasser: The Painter-King with the Five Skins by Pierre Restany

 Man is the only creature on earth who creates structures with rigidly straight lines and lives miserable lives inside those structures as a result.
 Nature uses fractals and pattern logic, an approach through which she has survived very successfully for millennia.
 Bio-mimicry is the art of comprehending and using nature’s approach to building.
 Perhaps only one Architect in the world has ever successfully demonstrated how this can be done, the late great Friedensreich Regentag Dunkelbunt Hundertwasser.
-All his work fascinates me, as you can tell from my musings on this site.
+All his work fascinates me.
 Restany’s book is a comprehensive primer on Hudertwasser’s work and the guiding philosophies behind it.

 A Whole New Mind by Daniel H. Pink

 Why we need more conceptual designers and artists and fewer engineers in the new information age.
 Most engineers see with the left side of their brains, which means they can’t grasp concepts (which come from the right side).
 Throw out your calculus and start sketching!

 “This book describes a seismic — though as yet undetected — shift now under way in much of the advanced world.
 We are moving from an economy and a society built on the logical, linear, computerlike capabilities of the Information Age to an economy and a society built on the inventive, empathic, big-picture capabilities of what’s rising in its place, the Conceptual Age.” (pg.
 1)